 Kiwitaxi car will drive you to the Zell am See resort in only 2 hours and 30 minutes, at the same time, a minimum fare will cost you 222 euros.
 You can get to “Europa-Park” by transfer in about 4 hours and 20 minutes.
 The Economy car class fare will be approximately 492 euros, but the price for a Minivan 4 pax will be 468 euros, and a Minibus 16 pax will cost you around 984 euros.

 You can book transfers in Munich online, on the Kiwitaxi site.
 Fill in the booking form to do this, and specify the pick-up time and date, as well as your contact data.
-Then, it is necessary to make a small prepayment with your credit card.
-You can do it in any currency convenient for you.

 It is better to book a transfer in Munich in advance, if you certainly know the date and time of departure, in addition, you can even book special ski transfers.
 In this case, our driver will drive right to the hotel, inn or to any other location, where you will want to start travelling from.
 He will help you to take the luggage to the car and carefully put it into the trunk.